Bicycle Facilities Map (PDF Format)

 End-of-Semester Bike Donation Station

 Instead of leaving an unwanted bike behind, donate it!
 The University of Kentucky encourages students to donate their unwanted bicycles instead of leaving them at racks on campus.
 Doing so helps expedite the abandoned bike process and frees up space on campus bike racks.
-Bikes donated through this process will go to a foster care program, become part of the Wildcat Wheels program or go to UK Surplus, depending on their condition.
+Bikes donated through this process will go to the Lexington Fire Department for their annual toy drive, become part of the Wildcat Wheels program or go to UK Surplus, depending on their condition.

 If you would like to keep your bike lock, drop your bike off at the Wildcat Wheels Bicycle Library, in the basement of Blazer Hall, during the following windows:

 Monday, May 2 4 p.m. -- 7 p.m.